pyta-uoft/website/index.md

 ### Too many nested blocks (R1702) {#R1702}

-This error occurs when you have more than three levels of nested blocks in your code.
-Deep nesting is a sign that your function or method is too complex, and should be broken down using helper functions or rewritten as a [list comprehension][list comprehensions tutorial].
+This error occurs when we have more than three levels of nested blocks in our code.
+Deep nesting is a sign that our function or method is too complex, and should be broken down using helper functions or rewritten as a [list comprehension][list comprehensions tutorial].

 **Note**: This checker does not count function, method, or class definitions as blocks, so the example below is considered to have *six* nested blocks, not seven.